thompsy/go-linux-worker/DESIGN.md

 * persisting the output of jobs.
 As noted above, the output of a job is stored in memory.
 When the server exits all data is lost.
 A production system would likely want to persist this data to an external data store such as PostgreSQL.

-* preventing unsafe jobs.
-This implementation provides no safety checking on commands submitted.
-This means that clients can submit jobs that perform destructive operations on the server e.g. `rm -rf`.
-A production system should either perform some safety checking on user input or provide an isolated environment e.g. using `cgroups` and `namespaces` directly or an existing Docker image.

 * limiting the run-time of jobs.
 Jobs submitted currently have no timeout and may therefore run indefinitely or until stopped by the user e.g. using the `sleep` command.
 In a production system it would be sensible for the server to proactively kill jobs after a given period.

-* resource limiting.
-In its current state the server imposes no resource limits on jobs.
-If clients were to submit many resource intensive jobs this could exhaust the hosts resources.
-To improve on this, resource limits could be enabled using `cgroups` and adding jobs to a resource constrained group.

 * rate limiting the submission of jobs.
 This implementation makes no attempt to limit the number of jobs submitted either globally or on a per-client basis.
 A malicious or negligent client could use this fact to effect a denial of service attack against the server.